Written by Sashank Prasad, M.D.

 In patients where the pattern of migraines includes frequent, severe headaches, it is very reasonable to consider additional preventive treatments.
 The main goal for any of these strategies is to reduce the overall frequency and severity of the headaches.
 None of the preventive treatments is a “magic bullet” that is 100% effective.
 For example, it would be considered successful if a preventive treatment helped reduce the number of severe headaches from 8 per month to 2-4 per month.

 There are numerous medications that can be used as a preventive treatment for migraine.
-One medication that is used commonly, particularly because it has no side effects, is the vitamin riboflavin (B2).
+One medication that is used commonly, particularly because it has no side effects, is vitamin B2 (riboflavin).
 Approximately 100mg of riboflavin daily is thought to improve migraine headaches (higher doses have been studied in trials but it isn’t clear that the body actually absorbs those high doses).
 One common side effect of riboflavin is that the urine turns bright yellow.
+Other herbal medications used to reduce migraine headaches include petasites (butterbur) and feverfew.

 The other medications used as preventive treatments frequently cause side effects, but starting with a low dose and then increasing very slowly is usually a helpful strategy.
 Some commonly tried medications include amitryptiline, gabapentin, and topiramate.
 Less commonly, medications such as propranolol or valproic acid are used.
 For some patients, botulinum injections (in the forehead and scalp) can help reduce headaches.